 - Clivus 3%

-Simple cysts: Li & shy; cell line appear to be capable of secretion CSF.
+Simple cysts: Cell line appear to be capable of secretion CSF.
 The cysts of the middle fossa speak exclusively of this type

 Complex cysts that may also contain glia, epéndimo, and other types of tissue.

-The sintomatologí & shy; varies according to the filesystem nervous central compress, the most striking are other & shy; focal symptoms with signs intracranial hypertension, as are headache (pain de cabeza), hemiparesis,diplopia (double vision), irritability, mood swings, apatía (emotionless), and impaired intellectual performance.
+The symptoms are variable depending compress part of the central nervous system, the most striking are other & shy; focal symptoms with signs of intracranial hypertension, as are headache (head pain), hemiparesis,diplopia (double vision), irritability, mood swings, apathy (emotionless), and impaired intellectual performance.